1iveowl/custom-claim-provider/README.md

 ## Step 5: Configure an OpenID Connect App to Receive Enriched Tokens

-To get a token and test the custom authentication extension API, you're can use the [https://jwt.ms](https://jwt.ms/) app.
+To get a token and test the custom authentication extension API, you can use the [https://jwt.ms](https://jwt.ms/) app.
 It's a Microsoft-owned web application that displays the decoded contents of a token (the contents of the token never leave your browser).

 Follow these steps to register the **jwt.ms** web application: